-historically offered stronger limited liability than other jurisdictions.
-U.S. banks imposed "double liability" on shareholders between the Civil War and the Great Depression.42 Brazilian banks, by contrast, enjoyed full limited liability during the same period.43
+contemplated in all corporate statutes since the Commercial Code of 1850.
+If anything, Brazil historically offered stronger limited liability than other jurisdictions.
+U.S. banks imposed "double liability" on shareholders between the Civil War and the Great Depression.44 Brazilian banks, by contrast, enjoyed full limited liability during the same period.45

 The first significant encroachment to limited liability dates to Brazil's Labor Law of 1943 (Consolidação das Leis do Trabalho - CLT), which imposed joint and several liability on all entities belonging to an "economic group" for debts to workers.
-Although exceptions to shareholder liability for the benefit of workers also exist in other jurisdictions,44 the Brazilian regime in the Labor Law was, and still is, far-reaching from a comparative perspective in imposing strict joint and several liability on companies belonging to the same economic group.
-In 1987, a statute on financial institutions broke new ground by making individual controlling shareholders liable in case of Central Bank intervention due to insolvency or wrongdoing in financial institutions.45
+Although exceptions to shareholder liability for the benefit of workers also exist in other jurisdictions, 46 the Brazilian regime in the Labor Law was, and still is, far-reaching from a comparative perspective in imposing strict joint and several liability on companies belonging to the same economic group.
+In 1987, a statute on financial institutions broke new ground by making individual controlling shareholders liable in case of Central Bank intervention due to insolvency or wrongdoing in financial institutions.
+47

 Yet arguably the most important step toward Brazil's strong challenge to limited liability in the stakeholder context was the enactment of the Consumer Protection Code of 1990 (Código de Defesa do Consumidor - CDC).
-The Consumer Protection Code contains a sweeping provision allowing a judge to pierce the corporate veil of an entity "whenever its personality is, in any way, an obstacle to the compensation of harm caused to consumers."46 Surprisingly, this expansive rule was absent from the draft bill proposed by consumerist advocates, but was included in the legislative process by politicians of center-right parties.47 In fact, the very promulgation of this rule was likely a result of a historical accident.
-Scholars have argued that the rule in question was supposed to have been vetoed by Brazil's president, but the official veto message contained a typo and mentioned a different paragraph of the same article instead.48 Nevertheless, courts ultimately ignored the scholarly denunciations of the typo and enforced the rule as written.
-The leading case embracing imposing strict liability on shareholders for damages to consumers concerned a tragic explosion in a shopping mall, which killed numerous bystanders.49
+The Consumer Protection Code grants judges the ability to pierce the corporate veil of an entity "whenever its personality is, in any way, an obstacle to the compensation of harm caused to consumers."
+Surprisingly, this expansive rule was absent from the draft bill proposed by consumerist advocates, but was included in the legislative process by politicians of center-right parties.
+In fact, the very promulgation of this rule was likely a result of a historical accident.
+Scholars have argued that the rule in question was supposed to have been vetoed by Brazil's president, but the official veto message contained a typo and mentioned a different paragraph of the same article instead.
+Nevertheless, courts ultimately ignored the scholarly denunciations of the typo and enforced the rule as written.
+The leading case imposing strict liability on shareholders for damages to consumers concerned a tragic explosion in a shopping mall, which killed numerous bystanders.